 spectrum.xxx (abbreviatable as "sp.xxx")

-Query some properties of the current spectrum, "pause"-status, etc.
+and functions to query some properties of the current spectrum, "pause"-status, etc.

 Parameters and additional values of the spectrum analyser, or the readout-cursor in the spectrum analyser.